 - Cinnamon can help regulate blood sugar in diabetic pups.
 Studies have shown that ½ teaspoon of cinnamon per day can help control blood glucose levels and lower insulin resistance.
 Of course, this doesn’t mean that cinnamon can substitute any medications prescribed by your vet, so be sure to consult with them first.

 - Cinnamon also has antibacterial properties which can help slow down the spoilage of food; all you need to do is sprinkle some cinnamon over the food before putting it in the fridge.

 There are two different varieties of cinnamon found in most markets: Cassia cinnamon and Ceylon cinnamon.

 Cassia cinnamon comes from the C. cassia tree, found in China, whereas the Ceylon variety comes from the C. verum tree, which grows in Sri Lanka.
 Cassia cinnamon has a dark brown color, rougher texture, and thicker sticks.
 It’s also cheaper and widely available.
 Ceylon cinnamon is lighter in color and tastes sweeter.
 Because of its price, it is more difficult to find and is usually available in specialty spice markets and healthy food stores.

-Ceylon cinnamon is a better choice for dogs because it contains higher levels of coumarin, a compound that is known to be toxic to the kidney and livers in humans when ingested in large amounts.
+Ceylon cinnamon is a better choice for dogs because it contains lower levels of coumarin, a compound that is known to be toxic to the kidney and livers in humans when ingested in large amounts.
 Although there’s no information about what amount of the spice can cause kidney or liver toxicity in dogs, it’s best to stay on the safe side and only feed cinnamon in small amounts.